Thanks to the many annual credit opportunities, the American Express® Gold Card can almost pay for itself

 Given that this is very much a food lover’s card, it comes as no surprise to see up to $120 in annual statement credits are available for select dining spots as well.
 You can earn up to $10 in statement credits each month (so, $120 annually) when you pay with the Gold Card at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.

 And then there are the points.
 How much potential value can you get with the Membership Rewards points you earn with the Amex Gold?
-While you can exchange points for cash in order to pay down the balance due on your statement, each point nets you just 0.6 cents when you redeem them that way.
+One option is to exchange points for cash in order to pay down the balance due on your statement.
+When you redeem that way, each point nets you 0.6 cents.

 Amex also includes a baggage insurance plan on the Gold Card, covering eligible lost, damaged or stolen baggage when you purchase the entire fare for a plane, train, ship or bus ticket with the card.
 In addition, you’ll receive secondary car rental loss and damage insurance for most vehicle types and in most countries.